pedrohenriquecordeiro/breweries-case/src/pipeline/silver/readme.md

 This folder contains the "silver" layer ETL job for the Bees Data Platform.
 The silver job is responsible for transforming and deduplicating raw data ingested by the bronze layer, producing curated Delta Lake tables in Google Cloud Storage (GCS).
 This job is designed to run as a containerized Spark application on Kubernetes.

 ## Overview

-The silver ETL job reads raw brewery data from the bronze layer (stored as JSON in GCS), performs schema enforcement, deduplication, incremental loading and writes the cleaned, partitioned data as a Delta Lake table to the silver layer in GCS.
-It ensures that only new records are appended, maintaining data integrity and supporting efficient downstream analytics.
+The silver ETL job reads raw brewery data from the bronze layer (stored as JSON in GCS), enforces schema consistency, deduplicates records and performs incremental loading.
+It writes the cleaned, partitioned data as a Delta Lake table to the silver layer in GCS.
+The process ensures that only new records are appended, maintaining data integrity and supporting efficient downstream analytics.

 ## Codebase Breakdown